 The base price for a preliminary notice is $47 – this is the total cost which includes the research, verification, preparation, and postage fees of the notice.
 We also offer bulk pricing options for companies who need 25+ notices per month.
 For more information on pricing, please give us a call at 800-773-5467.

 There are many reasons to use a professional service to prepare and serve your notices.
 However, the best reason is the research that the service provides.

 Quite often the information gathered by your sales force or customer service team may list a business owner and not the property owner.
 The job address referenced on your client’s work order may be completely different than the address actually being improved.
-Any misinformation entered into the initial prelim may end up on your lien document and render your lien invalid which may jeopardize being able to collect on your unpaid balance.
+Any misinformation entered into the initial preliminary notice may end up on your mechanics lien document and render your lien invalid which may jeopardize being able to collect on your unpaid balance.

 It is always best to start your project with accurate and verified information instead of learning of discrepancies when it is too late to make a correction and secure your lien rights.

 In addition, a preliminary notice service acts as a third-party buffer between you and your customer to secure this sensitive information.
 Our CRM Document Processors are trained in customer care skills that take the edge off of this tedious process and communicate with your customer with the respect and courtesy they deserve.
 Asking the right questions in the most professional way means that your preliminary notices will be accurate and your customer will not be subject to unnecessary callbacks or unwanted disruption.